 Alloying elements present in regular and stainless type of steel

-Every element has a different influence on the mechanical, physical and chemical properties of steels.
+Every element has a different influence on the mechanical, physical, and chemical properties of steel.
 This is the main reason for the variant nature of steel.
 Stainless steels mainly contain chromium and nickel as alloying elements.